risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-mysql.md

 The `jdbc.url` must be accurate.
 The format varies slightly depending on if you are using AWS RDS MySQL or a self-hosted version of MySQL.
 If your MySQL is self-hosted, the `jdbc.url` would have the following format: `jdbc:mysql://127.0.0.1:3306/testdb?user=<username>&password=<password>`.

+Note that array data types in RisingWave when sinked to MySQL will be converted to a string.
+Only one-dimensional arrays can be sinked to MySQL.

 ```sql
 CREATE TABLE personnel (
 	id integer,